RocksForKids.com

 Identifying Minerals

-Difference between rocks & minerals
+The difference between rocks and minerals

-It is not easy to tell the difference between rocks & minerals because there are so many kinds of them.
 It takes years of study to be able to accurately identify a mystery rock and even then rockhounds want to know where the specimen came from.
 For more information see How Rocks & Minerals are Formed

 All rocks are made of 2 or more minerals, but minerals are not made of rocks.